 Takeda Pharmaceutical Company Limited (the "Company") is a public company incorporated in Japan.
 The Company and its subsidiaries (collectively, "Takeda") is a global, values-based, R&D-driven biopharmaceutical company with a diverse portfolio, engaged primarily in the research, development, production and global commercialization of pharmaceutical products.
-Takeda's principal pharmaceutical products include medicines in the following key business areas: Gastroenterology ("GI"), Rare Diseases, Plasma-Derived Therapies ("PDT") immunology, Oncology, and neuroscience.
+Takeda's principal pharmaceutical products include medicines in the following key business areas: Gastroenterology ("GI"), Rare Diseases, Plasma-Derived Therapies ("PDT"), Oncology, Vaccines and Neuroscience.